-◆A paper co-authored by Associate Professor Maiko Sakai of the Department of Education in the Faculty of Humanities and Social Sciences and Yui Aburada, a graduate student at Kyoto University, received the Research Encouragement Award at the 47th Annual Conference of the Japanese Society for Phenomenology.
+◆A paper co-authored by Associate Professor Maiko Sakai Faculty of Education and Yui Abuta Graduate School Kyoto Graduate School received the Research Encouragement Award at the 47th Annual Conference of the Japanese Society for Phenomenology.

 Release Date: